haohanyang/mongodb-datasource/README.md

 ## Getting Started
 ### Quick start
-Run the script `scripts/quick_start.py` to start a MongoDB and Grafana container with the plugin
+Run the script [quick_start.py](scripts/quick_start.py) in the root directory to start MongoDB and Grafana containers with the plugin
 ```
 python3 scripts/quick_start.py
 ```